isabella232/Curriculum-Developer-Takehome-Test/README.md

 **Your Section:** We need some help with the section on adding Trace Search and Analytics to an existing APM project.
 Create an introduction video and 15 minutes worth of hands on exercises that demonstrate the benefits and debugging options presented by adding Trace Search and Analytics to your APM instrumented services.

+**Demo Environment:**

+1. Create an account on Katacoda and link it to your GitHub account
+2. Clone the repo you created for Katacoda and copy the Interview2 folder in this repo to the one you cloned.
+3. This is a single ubuntu server environment.
+There is no app pre-installed to instrument.
+It is up to you to find either a sample app somewhere online, or create your own simple app to use as a demonstration.
+You can use any language you prefer that we support in the APM product.
+4. See below for more on how to use the files in the Katacoda environment.

 ## Choice #3 - Installing with Configuration Management Tools
 **Target Persona:** The person taking this course is familiar with installing the agent on a local machine